 When fishing for big red snapper, Brown anchors over natural bottom, artificial reefs and wrecks — any structure that holds baitfish — on his boat.
 Most of the trophy snapper his anglers catch come in 90 to 200 feet, but he has caught them as shallow as 50 feet.

 “To target trophies, I’d be looking at my historical fishing areas that I’ve gone to before, and probably take you to an area where I’ve caught a good number of big ones,” he says.
 “With red snapper, you’re going to see a variety of sizes.
 You’ll still see the smaller fish mixed in, but as a general rule of thumb, in 50 to 90 feet, the fish are smaller, anywhere from 1 to 4 pounds.
 In deeper water, they’re 5 to 10 pounds, but also 20 to 30 pounds.”

 Gulf of Mexico Red Snapper Fishing

-The Gulf of Mexico Fishery Management Council allowed the five Gulf states to set recreational red snapper seasons in state waters, which extend 9 miles from shore, and federal waters, which extend out 200 miles.
+The Gulf of Mexico Fishery Management Council allows the five Gulf states to set recreational red snapper seasons in state waters, which extend 9 miles from shore, and federal waters, which extend out 200 miles.
 Capt.
-Chad Kinney of Bamm Bamm Fishing Charters runs 25 miles north or south from Port Mansfield, Texas, to fish state waters when the federal season is closed.
+Chad Kinney, of Bamm Bamm Fishing Charters, runs 25 miles north or south from Port Mansfield, Texas, to fish state waters when the federal season is closed.

 Kinney, who works with fisheries scientists at Texas A&M University, says a 20-pound-class red snapper runs 30 to 34 inches.
 His biggest red snapper measured 44 inches; the state-record 38.75-pounder went 40 inches.